- Government

 - PACE Program Guide

-A guide to preserving farmland in Centre County through the Purchase of Agricultural Conservation Easement (PACE) program - A Visual Tour of Farms Preserved through Centre County's PACE Program
+A guide to preserving farmland in Centre County through the Purchase of Agricultural Conservation Easement (PACE) program - Guide to Preserving Centre County Farmland Forever

 - An Agricultural History and Visual Tour of Penns Valley and Brush Valley farms featuring some of Centre County's preserved farms

-This agricultural history and visual tour of Penns Valley and Brush Valley farms was funded by Verizon Wireless to fulfill Memorandum of Agreement (MOA) stipulations to mitigate adverse effects from a Federal Communications Commission (FCC) wireless telecommunications facility in Centre County. - Guide to Preserving Centre County Farmland Forever
+This agricultural history and visual tour of Penns Valley and Brush Valley farms was funded by Verizon Wireless to fulfill Memorandum of Agreement (MOA) stipulations to mitigate adverse effects from a Federal Communications Commission (FCC) wireless telecommunications facility in Centre County.

 - 2020 Centre County Planning Opportunities: Agriculture